 Discerning a vocation for ministry in the Church requires sustained prayer, seeking information, and conversation with family, parish priest and other people.
 The permanent diaconate is a vocation of service of Word, Liturgy and Charity and thus a life-long commitment.

-To begin your discernment, review the below questions.
-If you can answer yes to the questions below (that are applicable to you).
+To begin your discernment, review and answer the below questions.

 - I am at least 25 years of age (30 if married) and NOT older than 59 at the beginning of the discernment year?
 (The next Discernment Cycle begins August 2020)

 - I (and my wife, if married) am a/are fully initiated Catholic(s) for at least 5 years?

 - My wife and I are in a Sacramental Marriage for at least 5 years?

 - If single, widowed, or divorced, I have lived a celibate lifestyle for at least 5 years?